Never Alone Again

 Emotional Abuse: Undermining an individual's sense of self-worth and/or self-esteem is abusive.
 This may include, but is not limited to constant criticism, diminishing one's abilities, name-calling, or damaging one's relationship with his or her children.

-Economic Abuse: Is defined as making or attempting to make an individual financially dependent by maintaining total control over financial resources, withholding one's access to money, or forbidding one's attendance at or .
+Economic Abuse: Is defined as making or attempting to make an individual financially dependent by maintaining total control over financial resources, withholding one's access to money .

 Sources: National Domestic Violence Hotline, National Center for Victims of Crime, and WomensLaw.org.